Commission on Excellence and Innovation in Health

 Kathryn’s particular research interest is hospice architecture and the design of therapeutic environments.

-Dr Michael Osborn
+Associate Prof Michael Osborn

-Cancer SCN Clinical Lead
+Cancer Statewide Clinical Network Clinical Lead

-Dr Michael Osborn works at the Women’s and Children’s Hospital and has also led the South Australian Youth Cancer Service at the Royal Adelaide Hospital since its inception in 2011.
+Associate Prof Michael Osborn works at the Women’s and Children’s Hospital and has also led the South Australian Youth Cancer Service at the Royal Adelaide Hospital since its inception in 2011.
 His main clinical and research interests are leukaemia in children, adolescents and young adults (AYA), as well as exercise in cancer, and improving healthcare delivery for children and AYA with cancer.
 He was actively involved in the development and implementation of Youth Cancer Services in Australia at a national and state level.
 He is currently the Australian principal investigator for a relapsed acute lymphoblastic leukaemia clinical trial, as well as being involved in a number of other clinical research studies.
 Michael is committed to working collaboratively to improve the experience and outcomes for all South Australians with cancer.

 Dr Phil Worley